best-training-management-software-systems

 3. Docebo

-Docebo is a cloud-based learning management system that includes training management tools to provide user-friendly training management solutions for you and your L&D team.
+Docebo is a cloud-based learning management system that includes user-friendly training management solutions for you and your L&D team.

-The Shape feature empowers you to create engaging learning experiences through automation tools, getting rid of some of those tedious manual processes.
-The functionality includes integration with eLearning platforms and other solutions to ramp up the delivery of your training programmes.
+The Shape feature lets you create engaging learning experiences through automation tools, getting rid of more tedious manual processes.
+This function includes integrations with eLearning platforms, to ramp up the delivery of your training programmes.

 Docebo’s solution also comes with reporting functionalities to show the impact of your training processes, with built-in reporting for performance comparisons, questionnaires, and surveys.
 You can also leverage eCommerce, automation, and gamification extensions.